Ar-Ion/ar-ion.github.io/research.md

 **Report**: [Link](../assets/docs/spaceloc-report.pdf)

 Developed a novel localization strategy using rotating high-bandwidth signals to generate a Doppler effect synchronous with the angle of arrival of the signal.
 This effect could then be used to estimate the relative angle between the mobile robot and the rotating source in a Maximum Likelihood framework, with minimal degradation from multipath effects.
 Multiple independent measurements of AoA could then be used to infer the position of the mobile robot.
+Experiments conducted on a software-defined radio.

 ## Power Systems